oaworks/plugin/README.md

 ## Managing releases

 * Only releases tagged "Release" can be put in the Chrome Store.
 Anything tagged "pre-release" will only work in development.
+Any time we want to release something new out to chrome, it will always be the latest live release that can be pushed to the chrome store.
 * Releases can be made through the Chrome store here: https://chrome.google.com/webstore/category/extensions while logged into the leads Open Access Button Account.
 * Releases should be tested on master, just in case, after release.
+* Releases tagged pre-release will increment whenever we push new features/fixes etc, and the most recent pre-release should be used for testing, then once testing is confirmed, we will make a live release.